atreyasha/deep-generative-models/src/README.md

 $ python3 train_DBM.py --epochs 2 --dimensions 784,500,500,1000
 ```

-Pre-trained DBMs with dimensions `784,500,500,1000` for both MNIST and fashion-MNIST been saved in the `/src/pickles` directory.
+Pre-trained DBMs with dimensions `784,500,500,1000` for MNIST, fashion-MNIST and LFW cropped faces been saved in the `/src/pickles` directory.

 ### Mean-Field Sample Visualizations